silverapp/silver/docs/guides/adding-a-new-payment-processor.md

 ---
 title:  Adding a new payment processor
 description: This guide will explain the steps of adding a new payment processor to Silver.
+linktitle: Adding a new payment processor
+categories: [silver]
+keywords: [silver]
+menu:
+  docs:
+    parent: "guides"
+weight: 1
+draft: false
+aliases: []
+toc: true
+related: true
 ---

 ## Getting started
 First, there needs to be a Python SDK for your Payment Processor, that allows you to connect and communicate with its services.
 If there isn't one, you should start by contacting the Payment Processor's developers and ask them if they can provide one, or try implementing it yourself.

 In this guide, we'll name the SDK package `payment_processor_sdk` and it will be totally imaginary.